qimingyudaowenti/SiamFC-pytorch-learning/Readme.md

 ## Why combine them?

-Aiming at learning SiamFC, I search for a simple and clean python implementation of it until I find [huanglianghua/siamfc-pytorch](https://github.com/bilylee/SiamFC-TensorFlow).
+Aiming at learning SiamFC, I search for a light-weighted python implementation of it until I find [huanglianghua/siamfc-pytorch](https://github.com/bilylee/SiamFC-TensorFlow).
 In huanglianghua's code, [GOT-10k toolkit](https://github.com/got-10k/toolkit) (the excellent tracking toolkit) is used.
-For some reason, I handle prepared local data instead of using GOT-10k interface.
+For some reason, I need to handle prepared local data instead of using GOT-10k interface.
 The data is processed by bilylee's code.

 ## requirements